Skip to content

 The daily sales summary report tells you everything that happened in your restaurant on a given day.

-As a multi-location restaurant you will need to record the daily sales for each restaurant as a separate journal entry.
+As a multi-location restaurant, you should record each restaurant's daily sales in a separate journal entry.
 You can create and record a daily sales journal entry for each location.

-This includes not only sales, but payments and comps as well.
-More importantly, it's also a reflection of how you are being paid.
-Payments come in as cash, check, credit cards, and comps.
+This includes sales, payments, and comps.
+More importantly, it reflects how you are being paid.
+Payments come in the usual cash, check, credit card, and comps, but now there are also delivery service payments.

 You need to create a separate sales journal entry for each location and each day to mirror your bank activity.
-Since your merchant credit card processing occurs on a daily basis you must mimic this in your accounting system.
+Since your merchant credit card processing occurs daily, you must mimic this in your accounting system.

 Each journal entry should be set up as a QuickBooks memorized transaction, which will reduce data entry.
-There is an external software plugin for Aloha that will allow for your daily sales journal entry to be imported into QuickBooks.
+If your software allows for an external plugin, it could automatically import your daily sales journal entry into QuickBooks.

-Just remember that you need to assign classes to the income and expense items in order for your financial reports to work properly.
+Remember to assign classes to the income and expense items so that your financial reports reflect them appropriately.

-The daily sales summary needs to be in balance every day, or reconciling the books and getting accurate information from QuickBooks will prove to be very difficult or even be unsuccessful.
+The daily sales summary needs to be balanced daily, or reconciling the books and getting accurate information from QuickBooks will prove difficult or even unsuccessful.

-Without the proper information from QuickBooks, your company may be losing money without even knowing it.
+Without the proper information from QuickBooks, your company may be losing money without knowing it.

 Accounts Payable System

-Managing the accounts payable system can be a huge task for a restaurant, especially for owners who have restaurants with multiple locations.
+Managing the accounts payable system can be a daunting task for a restaurant, especially for owners of restaurants with multiple locations.

 You want to centralize all the invoices at one location, either an office at one of the restaurants or a separate office.
-All invoices then need to be entered into QuickBooks and filed.
+Then, all invoices need to be entered into QuickBooks and filed.

-A filing cabinet still works but we really prefer to move the filing to a digital system.
+A filing cabinet still works, but we would prefer to move the filing to a digital system.

-Once bills are entered they then need to be paid.
-I would recommend printing checks directly from QuickBooks or using QuickBooks online bill pay feature.
+Once bills are entered, they need to be paid.
+I recommend printing checks directly from QuickBooks or using QuickBooks's online bill pay feature.

 To make sure that bills are being entered correctly: